Jason5Lee/post-project/backend/api-document/post.md

     "creatorName": "<creator name>",
     "creationTime": <creation timestamp>,
     "title": "<post title>",
-    "post": "<post content, exists only for post type>", "url": "<post URL, exists only for URL type>", "lastModified": <last modified timestamp, exists only if it has been modified>
+    "text": "<text post content, exists only for text type>", "url": "<URL post content, exists only for URL type>", "lastModified": <last modified timestamp, exists only if it has been modified>
 }
 ```